Sakari Oramo: Biography and career

+City of Birmingham Symphony Orchestra

 In September 1996, Oramo was named principal conductor of the City of Birmingham Symphony Orchestra (CBSO), having conducted the CBSO in two concerts prior to that appointment.
 He then assumed the post of music director and artistic advisor in 1998.
 His work in Birmingham included the Floof! festival of contemporary music.
 He also championed the music of John Foulds in concerts and recordings with the CBSO.
-From 2003 to 2012, Oramo was sole principal conductor of the Finnish Radio Symphony Orchestra.

 Oramo was at the forefront of the Edward Elgar sesquicentenary celebrations in 2007, and was awarded the Elgar Medal in 2008 for his efforts in advancing Elgar's music.
 In 2008, Oramo stepped down as the CBSO's music director and became the orchestra's principal guest conductor for the 2008–2009 season.

 In April 2007, Oramo was one of eight conductors of British orchestras to endorse the 10-year classical music outreach manifesto, "Building on Excellence: Orchestras for the 21st Century", to increase the presence of classical music in the UK, including giving free entry to all British schoolchildren to a classical music concert.
 In addition to his conducting and recording work, Oramo has also published newspaper articles on music.

+European career

+From 2003 to 2012, Oramo was sole principal conductor of the Finnish Radio Symphony Orchestra.
+Oramo and his wife Anu Komsi, together with Annika Mylläri and Robert McLoud, founded West Coast Kokkola Opera in 2004.
+Oramo has served as its vice chairman and principal conductor.

 In September 2008, Oramo became chief conductor and artistic advisor of the Royal Stockholm Philharmonic Orchestra.
 His initial contract in Stockholm was for three years.
 With the Royal Stockholm Philharmonic, he has recorded symphonies of Robert Schumann.
 In 2011, Oramo's contract with the Royal Stockholm Philharmonic was extended to 2015.
 In April 2016, his Stockholm contract was further extended to 2021.
 He concluded his chief conductorship of the Royal Stockholm Philharmonic at the close of the 2020–2021 season.
 He has made commercial recordings with the Royal Stockholm Philharmonic for such labels as BIS.

+In March 2023, Oramo first guest-conducted the Gürzenich Orchestra Cologne.
+In October 2024, the Gürzenich Orchestra Cologne announced the appointment of Oramo to the newly-created position of 'Artistic Partner', effective with the 2025–2026 season, with an initial contract of five seasons.